How To Find Your Passion and Live Your Dream Life

 How do you find your passion when you don’t even know what a passion is?
 The word has different meanings for different people, but here’s how we define it:

-Your passion is something you love that gives your life meaning.
-It’s our calling, our purpose in life.
+Your passion is something you love that also gives your life meaning.

 The things we’re passionate about make us excited to get out of bed and start the day.
 Engaging in them enriches our lives.